Speed limits in the United States by jurisdiction: Nevada

-Prior to the imposition of the 50 and 55 mph speed limit in late 1973, Nevada also had a "reasonable and proper" speed Limit (non-numeric) on most of its rural highways, both freeway and others.
+Prior to the imposition of the 50 and 55 mph speed limit in late 1973, Nevada also had a "reasonable and prudent" speed Limit (non-numeric) on most of its rural highways, both freeway and others.
 The speed limit on certain two-lane highways is 70 mph including US 95 to the Oregon border (where the speed limit is 65 mph for trucks) and on certain sections of US 6 and 50 in the Nevada desert.
 Speed limits are 15 to 25 mph in school zones and 25 to 30 mph in residential districts.
 In 2015, the Nevada State Legislature voted to increase the statewide maximum speed limit to 80 mph to take effect in October of that year.
 However, between October 2015 and March 2017, no 80 mph speed limits were posted in the state.

 On March 13, 2017, the Nevada DOT installed 80 mph speed limit signs on the 130-mile stretch of I-80 between Fernley and Winnemucca, excluding the Lovelock (exits 106 and 107) area.

 On February 21, 2018, the Nevada DOT increased the speed limit on I-80 to 80 mph between Oasis and West Wendover.

 In December 2018, the Nevada DOT increased the speed limit on more sections of I-80 to 80 mph.
 The sections are from Winnemucca to Battle Mountain and from Elko to Wells.